ThemeAwesome/WP-Forge/README.txt

 Create your Social Menu
 =======================================
+* Please keep in mind the Social Menu will only accept links.
+Do not assign pages to the Social Menu as you will only see a /
 1. Go to "Appearance>Menus" and click "create new menu"
 2. Give your menu a name and click "Create Menu"
 3. On the left hand side, click on the "Links" tab and add links to your social profiles.
 Currently the following sites are supported: Facebook, Twitter, LinkedIn, Google+, Flickr, YouTube,